 And don’t forget to add the “Purchase” button if you take payments for each course separately.

-It’s kind of a tricky one since too much is never great for your retention rate, thus, we don’t recommend adding many different screens.
+It’s kind of a tricky one since too much is never great for your retention rate, thus, we don’t recommend adding too many different screens.

 It’s quite easy to underestimate the importance of making a great teacher or coach profile.

-But in reality, knowing their background is what can boost customers' motivation, give a full picture of what the person can give and teach them.
+But in reality, knowing their background is what can boost customers' motivation, and give a full picture of what the person can give and teach them.